4-HO-EPT: Legal status

+Canada

+4-HO-EPT is not a controlled substance in Canada as of 2025.

 United Kingdom

 4-HO-EPT is illegal in the United Kingdom as a result of the Psychoactive Substances Act of 2016.

 United States

 4-HO-EPT may be considered an analogue of psilocin, which is a Schedule I drug under the Controlled Substances Act.
 As such, the sale for human consumption would be illegal under the Federal Analogue Act.